phonegap/phonegap-plugin-push/README.md

 If everything seems right and you are not receiving a registration id response back from Google, try uninstalling and reinstalling your app.
 That has worked for some devs out there.

 While the data model for iOS is somewhat fixed, it should be noted that GCM is far more flexible.
-The Android implementation in this plugin, for example, assumes the incoming message will contain a 'message' and a 'msgcnt' node.
+The Android implementation in this plugin, for example, assumes the incoming message will contain a '**message**' and a '**msgcnt**' node.
 This is reflected in both the plugin (see GCMIntentService.java) as well as in provided example ruby script (pushGCM.rb).
-Should you employ a commercial service, their data model may differ, in which case the plugin will need to me modified to accommodate those differences.
+Should you employ a commercial service, their data model may differ.
+As mentioned earlier, this is where you will want to take a look at the **payload** element of the message event.
+In addition to the cannonical message and msgcnt elements, any additional elements in the incoming JSON object will be accessible here, obviating the need to edit and recompile the plugin.
+Many thanks to Tobias Hößl for this functionality!

 ## Additional Resources